velartrill/velartrill.github.io/orig/conspirators.md

 "N-no trouble," he blurts, holding up his hands, face frozen in a rictus of terror.
 "No trouble at all, mistress Nova, mistress, uh, Nova's friend.
 I'm just… just gonna sit here quiet-like.
 Er.
 H-have a fine day?"

 *"Thank you,"* purrs Daisy, and he gulps.
-"Be a dear when you see the 'boss man' and tell him that I have decided to terminate our contract.
+"Be a dear when you see the 'boss man' and tell him that I have elected to terminate our contract.
 With maximal attainable prejudice."

 "I—I'll tell him, I will," babbles the thug.
 "Um, I think, miss, he's, ah, I'm so sorry, I don't think he's going to be happy—"